NoahDavey/Project-Euler/README.md

 # Project-Euler
-This repository will be built up as I solve the Project Euler problems
+The following repository contains a number of the Project Euler problems and their solutions in python.

-##Problem Completion Status
+## Problem Completion Status
----
-*problem_1 ---> Completed
+* Problem_1 ---> Completed
-*problem_2 ---> Completed
+* Problem_2 ---> Completed
-*problem_3 ---> In progress
+* Problem_3 ---> In progress
   Small issue with the size of the number being too large for the range function, this may require a different approach.
-*problem_4 ---> Completed
+* Problem_4 ---> Completed
-*problem_7 ---> In progress
+* Problem_7 ---> In progress
----